himanshuchawla009/eth-fork/README.md

 ## Building the source

 Building galc(go-alchemist) requires both a Go and a C compiler.
+You'll need Go version 1.7 or above.
 You can install them using your favorite package manager.
 Once the dependencies are installed, run:

 `make all`